jlevy/kmd/README.md

 check_tools

 # The assistant is built into the shell, so you can just ask questions:
-how do I set get started with a new workspace?
+how do I get started with a new workspace?

 # Set up a workspace to test things out (we'll use fitness as an example):
 workspace fitness